luizec/CheckPoint-AppSec_-_K8S-demo/README.md

 # AppSec-K8S-demo

-This terraform project is for demoing Check Point AppSec solution on EKS (AWS)
+This terraform project is for demoing Check Point AppSec solution on EKS (AWS) using bkimminich/juice-shop image.

 Prior to apply the tf You will need to define the following IAM roles: